L1xux/AlgorithmProblems/README.md

 <br />
 <br />

+> ## Prerequisite
+> Actually, you don't need to prepare for specific things. because first, every programming languages is allowed here. you can solve a problem with a confident language. but when you review someone's code, you should read it at least. second, you can write a five steps in korean if you want. third, if you don't know how to use Markdown or git, let me give u links to learn them.
+[Markdown](https://heropy.blog/2017/09/30/markdown/) [git document](https://git-scm.com/book/ko/v2/%EC%8B%9C%EC%9E%91%ED%95%98%EA%B8%B0-%EB%B2%84%EC%A0%84-%EA%B4%80%EB%A6%AC%EB%9E%80?) (it's a korean version) (especially, you can learn git from 1 to 3 chapter.)
+>

 > ## How to study?
 > ### how to place a folder or file?
 > you should place the folder or file you create on the right page.